Conformal growth rates and spectral geometry on distributional limits of graphs: Conformal growth rates and random walks

-\begin{proof} Observe first that we may replace the sequence $d_t$ by $\min\{d_t, t^{1/4}\}$, and thus we may assume that $d_t \leq t^{1/4}$.
 Consider an increasing function $f : \N \to \N$.
-Let $T_n$ be a complete binary tree of height $n$ and replace each edge at height $k=1,2,\ldots,n$ from the leaves by $f(k)$ parallel edges (at the end of the proof, we indicate how to convert the construction into a simple graph).
+Let $\cT_n$ be a complete binary tree of height $n$ and replace each edge at height $k=1,2,\ldots,n$ from the leaves by $f(k)$ parallel edges (at the end of the proof, we indicate how to convert the construction into a simple graph).